Mazenghonem1/CNN_Image_Classifier/README.md

 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
 It is divided into 50,000 training images and 10,000 testing images.

-## Project Structure

-The project is organized into the following files and directories:

-CNN_Image_Classifier/
-├── data_preprocessing.py # Script for loading and preprocessing the CIFAR-10 dataset
-├── ann_model.py # Script for building, training, and evaluating the ANN model ├── cnn_model.py # Script for building, training, and evaluating the CNN model ├── visualizations.py # Script for plotting sample images and confusion matrices ├── utils.py # Utility functions used across the project ├── README.md # Project documentation
-├── requirements.txt # List of project dependencies
-└── .gitignore # List of files and directories to be ignored by git

-bash

 ## Installation

 To run this project, follow these steps: